from the collection of the New York Public Library |

 between Prince and Houston alone.
 Among

-for its superb quality and design.
+for its superb quality and design, at 694 Broadway.

-In 1864 William Steinway jumped ahead of the piano district
+In 1864, William Steinway jumped ahead of the piano district

 by erecting an elegant showroom building on East 14th Street near